prrabhagit/prrabhagit/README.md

-# Hi, I’m Prabha 👋
+# Hi, I’m Prabha Sapkota

 I’m a second-year engineering student from Nepal who genuinely enjoys building, learning, and understanding technology at a deeper level.
 I’m especially interested in how **software, systems, and AI** come together—and I’m committed to learning them properly, from the ground up.